webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 [`?.` optional chaining operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining).
 so that if `navigator.gpu` does not exist then `adapter` will be undefined.
 If it does exist then we'll call `requestAdapter`.
-It turns its results asynchronously so we need the `await`.
+It turns its results asynchronously so we need `await`.
 The adapter represents a specific GPU.
 Some devices have multiple GPUs.

 From the adapter we request the device but again use `?.` so that if adapter happens